HosTilezZz/FCC-algorithms/FCC advanced algorithms/validate US telephone numbers.md

 **comment:**

-i'm not very happy with solution, but this challenge made me a bit more comfortable with regexp, the following table explains each regexp used:
+i'm not very happy with the solution. however, this challenge made me a bit more comfortable with RegExp, the following table explains each regexp used:

 | RegExp        | Pattern           |
 | ------------- |:-------------:|